-This Statement of Performance Expectations provides a range of performance measures, for those services that are directly funded by the government for TVNZ and its subsidiaries for the year ending 30 June 2017.
+This Statement of Performance Expectations is required to provide a range of performance measures, for those services that are directly funded by the government for TVNZ and its subsidiaries for the year ending 30 June 2019.

-TVNZ is no longer directly funded to provide any service, and all of TVNZ's revenue comes from advertising and non-Crown commercial sources.
-Consequently TVNZ does not have any reportable output classes under the Crown Entities Act 2014.
+TVNZ is not directly funded to provide any service, and all of TVNZ's revenue comes from advertising and non-Crown commercial sources.
+Consequently TVNZ does not have any reportable output classes under the Crown Entities Act 2004.